 For Girton to remain truly diverse and offer a transformational educational opportunity to all those who qualify for a place here, the College must be able to provide financial assistance to those successful applicants who need it.
 On average one in four of our undergraduates would be unable to afford university without the support that a cost-of-living bursary provides.
+The number of Girton students that are supported in this way is likely to rise further due to expansion of the Cambridge Bursary Scheme and additional support for those students who are most in need, including those who have received free school meals.
+Girton is committed to providing this support to anyone who is eligible.
 Our bursaries enable these students to take full advantage of everything a Cambridge education has to offer.
 Each are means tested and provide a maximum annual award of £3,500.

 By supporting one of our bursary funds you can help to make sure every promising scholar is supported to realise their potential.
 Donate online now: